VeryBitter/PiSpec20_stellarnet/README.md

 ### Other Hardware
 - a USB connected StellarNet spectrometer
 - a light source if you are going to do absorbance experiments
+## Typical Install
+The following steps were followed to install this project on a Raspberry PI model 3B+ with a fresh Raspbian (full version) installation:
+- `sudo apt-get install screen`
+- `sudo pip3 install pyusb==1.0.0a3`
+- downloaded this repository
+- from the project directory copied the 'rules' file `sudo cp 99-local.rules /etc/udev/rules.d`
+- change permission `sudo chmod -x spectroweb.py`
+- `python3 spectroweb.py`  will keep this command line window busy, so open another one
+- `python3 stellarnet_spec.py` runs the interface
 ## How to Help
 I don't write in Python for a living, nor particularly do a lot of programming.
 And it shows in the code.
 If you wish to contribute please contact me.